 In addition to the funding the research activities of this center, ND-ACES faculty researchers at the 10 participating CCBSE campuses are eligible to compete for additional funding opportunities – listed below – designed to build STEM capacity and competitiveness across the state.
 For the first time in ND EPSCoR history, this NSF RII Track-1 included research funding for tribal college/university (TCU), primarily undergraduate institution (PUI), and master’s college/university (MCU) faculty as named senior personnel.

-Our current NSF Track-1 (INSPIRE-ND; #1355466) has helped support two centers that tie to our state’s strong agricultural focus and build statewide capacity in research:
+The INSPIRE-ND NSF Track-1 (#1355466) supports two research centers that tie to North Dakota’s strong agricultural focus and build statewide capacity in research:

 View the previous solicitations for faculty, or look at the various awards below, which outline some of the opportunities provided to faculty:

 Under INSPIRE-ND, Advanced Undergraduate Research Awards (AURAs) provided funding for faculty-mentors to work with undergraduate students on research projects.
 The goal of AURA was to mentor and encourage undergraduate students to consider a research career in STEM.

 |Year, Faculty Advisor/Mentor ||Department||Student|